aharring83/Bacterial-Genomics-Workshop/README.md

 ------------

-First we need to connect to the remote server using secure shell (ssh).
+First we need to connect to the remote server using a secure shell (ssh).
 For Macs, open a terminal.
 For PC, open a terminal using powershell or gitbash.
 Type the following in the terminal:
 ```
 ssh {username}@10.238.4.152
 ```